 - How to develop a business plan

 - Applying for a Texas sales tax certificate

-- Applying for a TABC permit
+- Applying for a TABC license or permit

 This joint initiative is made possible by TABC and our partners:

 - Texas A&M McFerrin Center for Entrepreneurship

 - Office of the Secretary of State

 Veterans can apply by filling out the appropriate application below and submitting the completed document to firstname.lastname@example.org.

 Complete this application if you’re a veteran that already works in the alcoholic beverage industry who wants to help another veteran start their business.